nus-cs2103-AY2122S1/ip/docs/README.md

 Note:

-*Ensure that there is 1 space in front of the date
+*Ensure that there is a " " in front of the date

 *Use - to seperate the year, months and days